 - Inferior Goods.
-These are products that people are more likely to buy when their income falls.
-One example is cheap, single-ply toilet paper, a good way to save money compared to regular, two-ply toilet paper.
+These are products people are more likely to buy when their income falls.
+One example is cheap, single-ply toilet paper.

 - Normal Goods.
-These are products that people buy all the time – everyday basics like food and clothing.
-People buy more of these goods when their income is higher, but not all that much more.
-In general, they buy only what they need, stocking up just a little when they’re flush with cash.
+These are everyday basics like food and clothing.
+People buy more of these goods when their income is higher — but not much more.
+They generally only buy what they need, stocking up just a little when they’re flush with cash.

 - Luxury Goods.
-These are products that people are much more likely to buy when their income rises.
-Two good examples, based on the Pew poll results, are flat-panel TVs and iPods.
-If you’ve just gotten a raise or received a hefty tax refund, you’re much more likely to go out and buy a new flat-screen than if you’re on a strict budget.
+These are products people are much more likely to buy when their income rises.
+Electronics are a good example.
+If you’ve just gotten a raise or received a hefty tax refund, you’re much more likely to go out and buy a new TV than if you’re on a strict budget.

-Based on this definition, it’s easy to figure out which items are luxuries as opposed to necessities.
-Just look at how the demand for them changes when people’s incomes rise.
-If rising incomes cause a big surge in demand for a certain type of product, that product must be a luxury good.
+Based on this definition, it’s easy to figure out which items are luxuries.
+Just look at how demand for them changes when people’s incomes rise.
+If rising incomes cause a surge in demand for a particular product type, that product must be a luxury good.

 Luxury Goods and Status

-According to Forbes, the most valuable luxury brands in the world fall into three main categories:
+According to Statista, the most valuable luxury brands in the world fall into three main categories:

 - Clothing.
-Clothes are one of those items that blur the line between necessity and luxury.
-Everyone needs to get dressed before leaving the house, but designer clothes provide status that Walmart clothes cannot.
-The top high-end clothing brands, in terms of the company’s total value, are Ralph Lauren, Prada, and Burberry, each valued at more than $4 billion.
+Clothes blur the line between necessity and luxury.
+Everyone needs to get dressed, but designer clothes provide status Walmart clothes cannot.
+Top high-end brands include Chanel, Christian Dior, and Prada.

 - Jewelry.
-Unlike clothing and footwear, which everyone needs to own in some form, no one actually needs to wear jewelry.
-That means jewelry of any kind is a luxury item, but some brands carry more status than others.
-The biggest-name jewelers in the world are Tiffany, Cartier, and Hermès (which also sells high-end leather goods and fragrances).
+Unlike clothing and footwear, which everyone needs to own in some form, no one needs to wear jewelry.
+That makes all jewelry a luxury, but some brands carry more status than others.
+The biggest-name jewelers in the world are Cartier and luxury watch brand Rolex.

 The line between necessities and luxuries isn’t rigid.
 It changes over time as new goods enter the market or become obsolete.
-It also depends on what’s seen as normal – not just in the world, but in your own social group.
+It also depends on what your social group sees as normal.

 The important thing is to be able to recognize them as luxuries.
-Knowing what’s a necessity and what’s a luxury for your personal situation helps you figure out what to cut if you ever have to tighten your belt.
-And, at the same time, it helps you appreciate the luxuries more when you can afford them.
+Knowing what’s a necessity and what’s a luxury for you helps you figure out what to cut if you ever have to tighten your belt.
+And at the same time, it helps you appreciate the luxuries more when you can afford them.